sombersomni/encage/README.md

 ```js
 const eCircle = eShape.extend(Circle, { allowInits: false });
 ```
-you can also control which init functions you want the inherited Class to use when creating instances!
+you can also control which Init functions you want the inherited Class to use when creating instances!
 ```js
 const Shape = {
     init: {